 Thornton Adjustable Positioner, or TAP® 3 Elite is targeted to treat mild and moderate cases, but could be used to ease (but not completely eliminate) severe sleep apnea conditions.

-Please contact Dr. Horwitz and/or Dr. Dorfman to take charge of your sleep apnea today!
+Please contact Dr. Horwitz & Dr. Dorfman to take charge of your sleep apnea today!